zemiguel20/AirRaceGame/Documentation/Player/plane_movement.md

 The plane movement will be based on a simplified model of the [physics of a plane](plane_physics.md). <br>
 There is no representation of air on the game. <br>
-The air density will be a constant with value [1.225 kg/m^3][2]. <br>
-There are no wind zones, so windspeed is always 0.
 The relative velocity (V) will be equal to plane velocity. <br>
 Both lift and drag coefficients will be calculated based only on the angle of attack. <br>
-Thrust will be a percentage of a manually defined value.
-No representation of control surfaces, so torque is applied
+No representation of control surfaces, each force is represented by only one respective vector.

 Also, the plane movement is influenced by [input](input.md).

 ---

 AirplaneController class is a script that controls the movement of the plane.
-It uses the AirplanePhysics class, responsible for the physics calculations and Physics calculations take into account multiple parameters, which come in a PlaneProperties data container, as well as input values passed on by the AirplaneController.
+It uses the AirplanePhysics class, responsible for the physics calculations.
+Physics calculations take into account multiple parameters, which come in a PlaneProperties data container, as well as input values passed on by the AirplaneController.
 It subscribes to InputController events, and when raised the input values are updated.